 The Circle of Scarcity: Oregon’s Current Situation

-Since 1997, Oregon's per person income has fallen to 91% of the U.S. Average.
-This means that the average Oregon worker has about $5000 less in his/her pocket than the average American, and our state and local governments have about $1.4 billion less to spend each year on teachers, police officers and care for the sick and elderly.
-On top of this, like the rest of America, Oregon faces devastating job losses and an extremely slow recovery from the Great Recession.
+Since 1997, Oregon’s per person income has fallen to 91% of the U.S. Average.
+This is about $5,000 less per year per person than the national average, and our state and local governments have about $1.4 billion less to spend each year on teachers, police officers, and care for the sick and elderly.
+And like the rest of America, Oregon has suffered devastating job losses and and slow recovery from the Great Recession.

-To make matters worse, the Baby Boomers are reaching retirement and the costs of health care are skyrocketing, meaning we'll have fewer workers to pay for the growing needs of an aging population.
-Combined with ballot measure mandated spending on prisons and the legacy costs of a poorly designed pension system, Oregon has few dollars left to invest in education, which is the source of future prosperity.
+To make matters worse, the Baby Boomers are entering retirement and the costs of health care are skyrocketing.
+That leaves fewer workers to pay for the growing needs of an aging population.
+Combined with ballot measure-mandated spending on prisons and the legacy costs of a poorly designed pension system, Oregon has few dollars left to invest in education, which is the source of future prosperity.

 We call this downward spiral ” The Circle of Scarcity,” and it threatens the quality of life that we cherish in Oregon.
 Read on to learn more about the Circle of Scarcity and how Oregon can get out of it.